LAWRENCE EDELSON, Artistic and General Director

 Lawrence Edelson is highly respected not only as a critically acclaimed stage director, but also as a visionary company leader who has created programs in the areas of artist mentorship and new works development that have served as models of innovation for opera companies around the country.

 In January 2014, Lawrence was appointed Artistic and General Director of Opera Saratoga, effective July 1, 2014.
 Lawrence is responsible for the oversight of both the artistic and administrative management of Opera Saratoga’s programs.

 Before focusing on directing and arts administration, Lawrence enjoyed a performing career in both ballet and opera.
 He studied voice and musicology at The University of Ottawa and dance at The Joffrey Ballet School in New York.
-As a dancer, he performed with Boston Ballet, Ballet West, and BalletMet Columbus.
-He has choreographed for ballet and opera companies around the country.
-As a singer, he appeared in opera, oratorio and musical theater internationally.
+As a dancer, he performed with Boston Ballet II, Ballet West, and BalletMet Columbus, and has choreographed for ballet and opera companies around the country.
+As a young singer, he appeared in opera, oratorio and musical theater internationally.